wafflebytes/Snappy/README.md

 - 📝 Effortless list management: Add detected items to your list with just a tap, making grocery shopping a breeze, by using tagging and colour coding.
 - 🔄 Persistence powered by UserDefaults: Your list will be there whenever you need it, even after closing and reopening the app!

+The SqueezeNet model stores model weights using full precision (32 bit) floating point, which uses only 5mb of space!
+I wanted to leverage this into creating an app capitalizing on its hyper minimal nature.

 ## 🎯 Use Cases

 Snappy's camera-based item detection and list management capabilities can be adapted to various scenarios: